AlixWang/FE-Daily/daily-dictation-101-200.md

 It's just the movies Tim's watching happen to be in Farsi, his comics are in Bengali, and his ipod feature hits from Iran.
 It is the life of the teenage hyperpolyglot --- perhaps one of the youngest in the world.

 # 2024-09-17
+The problem with just copying The DNA is like taking a book and all you copy by the letters in the book and you don't copy the spacing between the words or the pronunciation.

 # 2024-09-18